thuann2cats/Generate-Sketch-Drawings-with-Sketch-RNN-Variational-Autoencoder-Model/README.md

 Run `train_sketch_rnn.py` to train Sketch-RNN.
 Two arguments are required: (1) the path to the input data (.npz) file and (2) the path to the folder where module checkpoints, generated sketches and TensorBoard training stats will be saved.

+During training, a live loss curve and training stats, including average gradient values for each layer, can be opened by running: ``` tensorboard --logdir /FOLDER_PATH/TENSORBOARD_FOLDER_NAME``` (see below for more details).

 ```
 usage: train_sketch_rnn.py [-h] --data_file DATA_FILE --folder_path FOLDER_PATH [--lr LR] [--batch_size BATCH_SIZE]